Life can be confusing.

 Or go in order- from 1 to 10!
 I have arranged them in the form of a curriculum, where the next book would build on the foundations of the previous one.

 Some of the links below are affiliate links and at no additional cost to you, I will earn a commission.
 I only recommend books that have changed my life and not because of the small commission I make if you decide to purchase them.

 Start Believing in Yourself Today…

 The Secret has sold over 30 million copies.
-It is likely you have already heard of this one.
+You, probably, have already heard of this one.

 The basic idea is simple, and is repeated throughout the book: no matter how terrible your circumstances and how hopeless you feel, you can turn things around.